Shion1305/aqua-registry-poc-public/README.md

 1. Clone this repository
 2. Ensure you have `gh` (GitHub CLI) installed.
-3. Run this command and push this repository as private repositroy.
+3. Run this command and push this repository as a private repository.

     ```shell
     gh repo create --private aqua-registry-poc-private --remote private